For academics: research design to study the gender dimension in financial markets

 Example of academic research

-You can read our research article Stock Market Reaction to Female CEO Appointments: Is the Market Gendered? by François Longin and Estefania Santacreu-Vasut.
+You can read our research article Is Gender in the Pocket of Investors?
+Identifying Gender Bias Towards CEOs with a Lab Experiment by François Longin and Estefania Santacreu-Vasut.
 This article is based on the experiments conducted with ESSEC students.